rambotech/BOG.DropZone/README.md

 to semaphore the clients with state information to manage work flow.
 And the clients can do likewise to semaphore the server.

+The drop zone supports seven operational actions, and two admin actions.

 ### Operational

-The drop zone supports seven operational actions, and two admin actions.
+These actions require the access token, if one is defined for the drop zone site.

 *Dropoff* :: places a new string (as a payload) onto the queue of other payloads.